How to Add a JavaScript Report Viewer to Your Web Application

 If all goes well, you should see the viewer component on the page and the report you created through JSON.

 If something didn’t go as expected during this guide, please browse our JavaScript integration guide or open a ticket with our support team.
-Now that you have created this run-of-the-mill ARJS viewer application, you can experiment further with our viewer themes and toolbar customization, read through our in-depth API for steps on how to create a report through code, or check out the localization options we offer.
+Now that you have created this run-of-the-mill ARJS viewer application, you can experiment further with our viewer themes and toolbar customization, read through our in-depth API for steps to create a report through code, or check out the localization options we offer.